-Coming up, in mid-June: the 5th Stockholm Music Acoustics Conference, SMAC 2023, which will be organised on June 14-15 as a track within the Sound and Music Computing conference, SMC 23.
+Thanks all who contributed to the 5th Stockholm Music Acoustics Conference, SMAC 2023, June 14-15 as a track within the Sound and Music Computing conference, SMC 2023.
 Full details at https://smcnetwork.org/smc2023/.
-The deadline for abstract submissions is 1st February, 2023.
-Both in-person and hybrid presentations will be supported.

 My research interests center on technical aspects of voice acoustics, especially singing.
 This includes researching measurements of voice, usually for clinical purposes, and implementing them in practical forms.
 In particular I am fond of trying to synthesize singing!
 Lately, my hot topics have been how to address the methodological challenges of the great variability in voices; and analyses of the electroglottogram.
 I also like to stay current with acoustics and sound processing for music and audio, and teach several courses on those topics.
 My PhD thesis was on the acoustics of choir singing, and this has been a sporadically recurring theme, especially in my outreach activities.